Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Amazon UK

 The Xbox Series X is listed as out of stock at Amazon, but the retailer has had stock refreshes with now warning.
-We expect it to have an Xbox Series X restock this week, but you could be looking at a possible 2021 delivery date.
+We're hoping to see an Xbox Series X restock before Christmas, but you could be looking at a possible 2021 delivery date.
 View Deal

 Currys